 The team supports leaseholders and processes applications for:

 - lease extensions where a leaseholder needs to extend the terms of their lease

 - leaseholders interested in buying the freehold frames, so they become the owners/freeholders of the building their flats are situated in (often known as enfranchisement)

 - leaseholders or members of the public interested in buying an asset from the council, such as a loft space, empty laundry room or small piece of land

-- leaseholders who want to make changes to their flat that require our permission as the landlord; in this situation it's really important you contact us first as leaseholders often contact building control or planning and they get approval and go ahead with works, only to find out later that it's a breach of their lease and we have to ask them to change something back to its original condition
+- leaseholders who want to make changes to their flat that require our permission as the landlord; in this situation, you must contact us first as leaseholders often contact building control or planning and they get approval and go ahead with works (only to find out later that it's a breach of their lease and we have to ask them to change something back to its original condition)

 We also provide a deed of covenants for freehold transfers and specialist conveyancing advice to both leaseholders and internal services.